Passionate About Supporting Others

 Our practice is informed and guided by the latest interventions grounded in attachment and trauma theory, our experience as therapists working with traumatized children and adults, our research and our training.

-Gillian is a Registered Psychologist in good standing with the College of Alberta Psychologists, a Canadian Certified Counselor in good standing with the Canadian Counselling and Psychotherapy Association and a Certified EMDR Therapist.
+Gillian is a Registered Psychologist in good standing with the College of Alberta Psychologists, a Canadian Certified Counsellor in good standing with the Canadian Counselling and Psychotherapy Association and a Certified EMDR Therapist.
 She has a Master’s of Counselling Psychology from City University of Seattle in Canada and a Master’s of Science in Social Policy from the University of Edinburgh, Scotland.
 Gillian is currently completing her Doctorate of Psychology from California Southern University.

 Gillian is a compassionate and skilled therapist in the area of child, family, and individual therapy, with a focus on attachment, trauma and treating PTSD.
 Gillian has specialized EMDR training to work with children, adolescents and adults.
 She also uses the EMDR Integrative Attachment Trauma Protocol (IATP) to strengthen attachment and resolve trauma within families.
 Gillian is also trained in Trauma Focused Cognitive Behavioural Therapy, Parts/Ego State Therapy, Dyadic Developmental Psychotherapy (DDP) for fostered and adopted children (with Dr. Daniel Hughes), and Theraplay and the Marschak Interaction Method (MIM).

 Scott holds a Master of Counselling from City University of Seattle in Canada and a postgraduate diploma in journalism from Edinburgh Napier University in Edinburgh, Scotland.
+Scott is a Canadian Certified Counsellor in good standing with the Canadian Counselling and Psychotherapy Association.

 Scott has experience in supporting individuals through grief and loss, suicide bereavement, couple relationships, adoption and fostering family counselling, and anxiety and depression.
 He has held positions at Canadian Mental Health Association, St. Mary's University, and Amaris Adoption and Family Support Services.